elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 $ iex -S mix phx.server
 ```

-Now we can create a new game called "Platformer" manually by using the
+From the Terminal, we can create a new game called "Platformer" manually by
-`create_game/1` function from the `Platform.Products` module.
+using the `create_game/1` function from the `Platform.Products` module.
+If you
+can't see the `iex>` prompt, you can press the ENTER key in the Terminal to
+see a new prompt.

 ```elixir
 iex> Platform.Products.create_game(%{title: "Platformer", description: "Platform game example.", thumbnail: "http://via.placeholder.com/300x200", featured: true})